teimichael/Programming2Application/README.md

 ## Python
 ### Basis
-Make an explanation of Python grammar in 30 minutes.
+Make an explanation of Python grammar with a demo in 30 minutes.

 ### Library
 Select one type and one or several concepts in the selected below with a demo and make an explanation in 30 minutes.